live-clones/gmsh/tutorial/julia/README.txt

-This directory contains (parts of the) Gmsh tutorial, written using the Gmsh Julia API.
+This directory contains (parts of the) Gmsh tutorial, rewritten using the Gmsh Julia API.

 To run the tutorials, you need the Gmsh dynamic library and the Julia module